klarna/klarna-mobile-sdk/README.md

 * **Which OS is this a problem in, iOS, Android or both?** What version(s)?
 Also add the appropriate label to the issue.
 * **Did you experience the issue in simulator/emulator or on real device(s)?**

-#### Suggesting Enhancements
-This section will guide you through how to submit enhancement suggestions.
-When creating enhancement suggestions please include as many details as possible and fill in [the template](https://github.com/klarna/klarna-mobile-sdk/blob/a55293185f73609df831a26ddff5a66033f21e55/.github/ISSUE_TEMPLATE/feature_request.md) with the steps that you imagine that you would take if the feature you're requesting existed.

-##### Submitting an Enhancement Suggestion
-Enhancement suggestions are tracked as GitHub issues.
-To suggest an enhancement, create an issue and provide the following information:

-* **Use a clear and descriptive title** for the enhancement.
-* **Provide a step-by-step description of the suggested enhancement** with as many details as possible.
-* **Describe the current behavior** and **explain which behavior you expected instead** and why.
-* **Provide screenshots and/or videos** that helps demonstrate the part of the SDK which the suggestion is related to.
-To screen record on a device connected to Android Studio or an emulator follow the steps [here](https://developer.android.com/studio/debug/am-video).
-To screen record on iOS follow the steps described [here](https://support.apple.com/en-us/HT207935).
-* **Explain why this enhancement would be useful** to most users of Klarna In-App SDK.
-* **List some other payment provider or apps where this enhancement exists.**
-* **Specify which version of Klarna In-App SDK you are using.**
-* **Specify the name and version of the OS you are using.**

 #### Contributing with Code
 Before contributing please read through the [Klarna In-App SDK documentation](https://developers.klarna.com/documentation/in-app/).